 Using a hoe, make some rows in your garden soil that are about an inch (2.5 cm.) deep.
 Plant the seeds ½ inch (1 cm.) deep and try to keep them about an inch (2.5 cm.) apart in the row.
 Once the seeds have been placed to fill up a row, cover them lightly with the loose garden soil, and plant the next row in the same manner.
 When all done, sprinkle the row or rows lightly with water enough to settle things in, but not soaked to the point of becoming muddy.
 Remember to sprinkle lightly with water, as watering too hard can wash the seeds right up out of the soil they were just planted in.

 The radishes will germinate in anywhere from four to ten days and be ready to harvest in 20 to 50 days depending on the type planted.
 Usually, with radishes, you can have two or three plantings and harvests during the growing season, again depending on the type planted.
 I have found that keeping them well watered during their growing time to harvest tends to make for a flavorful but not as hot a radish, while not keeping them well watered seems to turn up the heat, so to speak.

 Tip: Watering the radishes well the night before harvesting them makes it far easier to pull them from the ground.

 Choosing a Radish to Grow in Your Garden

-When selecting the radish seeds you wish to plant, check the back of the seed packet for the days to harvest listing; that way if you want to enjoy some radishes sooner than later, you’ll be able to select a type that has the shortest time to harvest, such as the Cherry Belle type.
+When selecting the radish seeds you wish to plant, check the back of the seed packet for days to harvest listing; that way if you want to enjoy some radishes sooner than later, you’ll be able to select a type that has the shortest time to harvest, such as the Cherry Belle type.

 There are said to be five main varieties of radish with hybrid types branching off from the five main varieties, those varieties being: